GYingchao/facepp-cpp-sdk/README.md

 + [C++ REST SDK](http://casablanca.codeplex.com/)
 + [OpenCV](http://opencv.org)

-*Optional*
+**Note**
-+ You can also compile [C++ REST SDK](http://casablanca.codeplex.com/) and [OpenCV](http://opencv.org/downloads.html) by yourself on other platfroms and integrate our SDK in your own projects
++ C++ REST SDK and OpenCV will be automatically installed by NuGet package manager if you are using MS Visual Studio 2013 and above.
-+ Only tested on MS Windows yet, but our SDK is designed as cross-platform
++ Only tested on MS Windows yet, but this SDK itself is designed to be cross-platform.
+So You can build [C++ REST SDK](http://casablanca.codeplex.com/) and [OpenCV](http://opencv.org/downloads.html) by yourself on other platfroms and integrate our SDK in your own projects.

 ## Setup
 ```bash